Smart Publications

 Ornithine Ketoglutarate (OKG) Fights Muscle Loss and Supports Immune Function!

-If you've noticed that you don't have as much vim and vigor as you did ten or twenty years ago … or that your muscles aren't quite as buff as they used to be … you're in good company.
-As we age, we all naturally lose muscle mass, strength, energy, and vigor—in varying degrees.
+If you’ve noticed that you don’t have as much vim and vigor as you did ten or twenty years ago … or that your muscles aren’t quite as buff as they used to be … you’re in good company.
+As we age, we all naturally experience muscle loss, and strength, energy, and vigor decline.
 This aging-related muscle deterioration is called Sarcopenia, and in its severe form it results in disabling frailty and weakness, along with a significant increased risk of illness and death.
-The problem is, this "frailty of aging syndrome" is becoming a problem of epidemic proportions as the population grows older and lives longer.
+The problem is, this “frailty of aging syndrome” is becoming a problem of epidemic proportions as the population grows older and lives longer.

 Staying active and strong